rickstaa/empty-issues-closer-action/README.md

 # Empty Issues Closer action

-A [GitHub Action](https://github.com/features/actions) that closes empty issues or issues that contain an unchanged template.
+A [GitHub Action](https://github.com/features/actions) that automatically closes empty issues or issues which contain an unchanged template.

 -   Closes issues with an empty issue body.
 -   Reopens non-empty issues.